JulienBalestra/kube-csr/README.md

 * submit the generated CSR
 * approve the submitted CSR
 * fetch the generated certificate
-* purge the kubernetes csr resource
+* delete the kubernetes csr resource

 But you can also choose to select the steps you want to execute.